(602) 307-0808

 The Best Phoenix Marijuana Law Team in Arizona

 David is a highly-skilled MarijuanaDefense Lawyer who knows the Marijuana laws backward and forward, and he will vigorously fight the Arizona State Attorney General or County Prosecutor on your behalf.
-Phoenix Marijuana Lawyer, and Criminal Defense Attorney David Cantor, wrote this webpage in order to give you an Arizona Marijuana overview as to how the DM Cantor Phoenix Marijuana Attorney Defense Team can prove your Innocence if you have been Falsely Accused of Marijuana.
-So whether you have a single Marijuana charge, or multiple charges, contact DM Cantor today!
+Phoenix Marijuana Lawyer, and Criminal Defense Attorney David Cantor, wrote this webpage in order to give you an Arizona Marijuana overview as to how the DM Cantor Criminal Law Practice Phoenix Marijuana Attorney Defense Team can prove your Innocence if you have been Falsely Accused of Marijuana.
+So whether you have a single Marijuana charge, or multiple charges, contact DM Cantor Criminal Law Practice today!

 In addition to Phoenix area experience, you next look to the Marijuana Defense Lawyer’s Results and Certifications.
-In addition to David Cantor being a Board-Certified Criminal Law Specialist, his partner (Christine Whalin) is also a Certified Criminal Law Specialists as well.
-No other Arizona Criminal Defense Firm has as many Complete Jury Trial Acquittals as DM Cantor.
+In addition to David Cantor being a Board-Certified Criminal Law Specialist, his partners (Christine Whalin, and Jason Karpel) are both Certified Criminal Law Specialists as well.
+No other Arizona Criminal Defense Firm has as many Complete Jury Trial Acquittals as DM Cantor Criminal Law Practice.
 Click on the link below to see Questions to Ask when Interviewing a Marijuana Attorney to represent you in your Court case.

 What are Arizona’s Marijuana Laws?